 When the Own Occupation definition of incapacity is used – which we strongly recommend – your plan would pay out for any medical condition that stops you from doing your own specific job.
 This could be anything from a bad back to cancer as long as it renders you medically unable to work.

 There are a number of major differences between Income Protection and Payment Protection Insurance.
-Traditional Income Protection is medically underwritten at application and can offer a far more robust occupation definition when it comes to making a claim.

 The first difference is that Payment Protection Insurance tends to only be short-term, providing you with cover for just a set period (generally a maximum of two years).
 If you have PPI and you’re off work for more than two years with a medical condition – perfectly possible if it’s something serious – then the policy will stop paying out and you’ll be left without cover.